Managing Secrets in Kubernetes

 Because we believe there are massive advantages to a GitOps style workflow, the choice to support Sealed Secrets in Kubernetes offering was another obvious win.

-Try out this tutorial, Managing Helm Releases the GitOps Way to see sealed secrets and GitOps in action.
+Try out our Managing Helm Releases the GitOps Way tutorial to see sealed secrets and GitOps in action.